AreYouKhush/dsa-cpp/README.md

 ---

 **Top Array Questions:-**
-1. **Finding the Missing Number**: Given an integer array from 1 to 100, find the missing number ¹.
+1. **Finding the Missing Number**: Given an integer array from 1 to 100, find the missing number.
-2. **Detecting Duplicate Numbers**: Identify the duplicate number(s) in a given integer array ¹.
+2. **Detecting Duplicate Numbers**: Identify the duplicate number(s) in a given integer array.
-3. **Max and Min in Unsorted Array**: Find the largest and smallest numbers in an unsorted integer array ¹.
+3. **Max and Min in Unsorted Array**: Find the largest and smallest numbers in an unsorted integer array.
-4. **Pairs with Given Sum**: Determine all pairs of integers in an array whose sum equals a given number ¹.
+4. **Pairs with Given Sum**: Determine all pairs of integers in an array whose sum equals a given number.
-5. **Handling Multiple Duplicates**: Detect duplicate numbers even when the array contains multiple duplicates ¹.
+5. **Handling Multiple Duplicates**: Detect duplicate numbers even when the array contains multiple duplicates.
-6. **Removing Duplicates**: Remove duplicates from a given array in Java ¹.
+6. **Removing Duplicates**: Remove duplicates from a given array.
-7. **Searching in Rotated Array**: Search for a target value in a rotated array ¹.
+7. **Searching in Rotated Array**: Search for a target value in a rotated array.
-8. **Longest Consecutive Elements Sequence**: Given an unsorted array of integers, find the length of the longest consecutive elements sequence ¹.
+8. **Longest Consecutive Elements Sequence**: Given an unsorted array of integers, find the length of the longest consecutive elements sequence.
-9. **Kth Largest Element**: Find the Kth largest element in an unsorted array ³.
+9. **Kth Largest Element**: Find the Kth largest element in an unsorted array.
-10. **Product of Array Except Self**: Compute the product of all elements except the current one ³.
+10. **Product of Array Except Self**: Compute the product of all elements except the current one.
-11. **Trapping Rain Water**: Calculate the amount of water trapped between bars in a histogram ³.
+11. **Trapping Rain Water**: Calculate the amount of water trapped between bars in a histogram.
-12. **Best Time to Buy and Sell Stock**: Determine the maximum profit achievable by buying and selling stocks ³.
+12. **Best Time to Buy and Sell Stock**: Determine the maximum profit achievable by buying and selling stocks.
-13. **Rotate Array**: Rotate an array to the right by a given number of steps ³.
+13. **Rotate Array**: Rotate an array to the right by a given number of steps.
-14. **Majority Element**: Find the element that appears more than n/2 times in an array ³.
+14. **Majority Element**: Find the element that appears more than n/2 times in an array.
-15. **Subarray with Maximum Sum**: Identify the contiguous subarray with the largest sum ³.
+15. **Subarray with Maximum Sum**: Identify the contiguous subarray with the largest sum.
-16. **Merge Intervals**: Merge overlapping intervals in an array ³.
+16. **Merge Intervals**: Merge overlapping intervals in an array.
-17. **Next Permutation**: Generate the next lexicographically greater permutation of an array ³.
+17. **Next Permutation**: Generate the next lexicographically greater permutation of an array.
-18. **Jump Game**: Determine if you can reach the last index in an array of non-negative integers ³.
+18. **Jump Game**: Determine if you can reach the last index in an array of non-negative integers.
-19. **Valid Sudoku**: Check if a partially filled Sudoku board is valid ³.
+19. **Valid Sudoku**: Check if a partially filled Sudoku board is valid.
-20. **Counting Sort**: Implement counting sort for sorting integers within a specific range ³.
+20. **Counting Sort**: Implement counting sort for sorting integers within a specific range.